mrmrc182/online-store-backend/README.md

 ## online-store-backend

 # Description
-This application is backend data for an ecommerce store's server.
-There are routes where categories, products, and tags in the store are able to be created, retrieved, updated, and deleted.
+This application is a tool for ecommerce professionals organizing their site's back end data..
+There are routes where models of categories, products, and tags in the store are able to be created, retrieved, updated, and deleted.
+The models are also connected so if the user updates a category, its associated products stay with it.
+If the user delete a tag, its removed from all of its products.

+Although the assignment was challenging, it was a fun one.
+Routing is an interesting topic, and it was great to see them come together.

 # Contributors
 I wrote the code but received help from my classmate Sam, TA Michael, instructor John, and several BCS tutors.